PowerShell/DscResource.Tests/README.md

 1. On the call to `Invoke-AppveyorTestScriptTask`, make sure you have `-CodeCoverage` specified.
 This will enable Pester code coverage.

+It is possible to control which relative paths, from the root module folder, are evaluated for code coverage.
+By specifying one or more relative paths in the parameter `-CodeCoveragePath` each path is searched for PowerShell modules files (.psm1).
+For each relative folder it will look in the root of the relative path, and also recursively search the first level subfolders, for PowerShell module files (.psm1).
+Defaults to the relative paths 'DSCResources', 'DSCClassResources', and 'Modules'.

 #### Repository using `-Type 'Harness'` for `Invoke-AppveyorTestScriptTask`

 1. Make sure you are properly generating pester code coverage in the repository